What is a Supplemental Needs Trust in New Jersey?

 Planning for the future when caring for a loved one with special needs involves a delicate balance of providing support while maintaining their access to essential government benefits.
-In New Jersey, a Supplemental Needs Trust offers a way to enhance the quality of life for individuals with disabilities.
-This trust serves as a financial bridge that extends beyond the limitations of public assistance, ensuring that additional care and resources are available without compromising the beneficiary’s eligibility for programs like Medicaid or Supplemental Security Income (SSI).
-A Discretionary Support Trust is another option, allowing a trustee to provide supplemental support at their discretion, ensuring the beneficiary’s needs are met while safeguarding their access to benefits.
+In New Jersey, a Supplemental Needs Trust (SNT) offers a way to enhance the quality of life for individuals with disabilities.
+This trust serves as a financial bridge that extends beyond the limitations of public assistance, ensuring that additional care and resources are available without compromising the beneficiary’s eligibility for government programs.
+A discretionary support trust is another option, allowing a trustee to provide supplemental support at their discretion, ensuring the beneficiary’s needs are met while safeguarding their access to benefits.

 Understanding the Supplemental Needs Trust is crucial, as the implications of such a legal arrangement can profoundly impact your loved one’s future.
-For families in New Jersey considering this vital legal arrangement, the assistance of a skilled special needs trust attorney can provide clarity and peace of mind.
-At The Matus Law Group, our team of New Jersey special needs trust lawyers can guide you through the process, crafting a trust tailored to meet your family’s unique circumstances and goals.
+For families in New Jersey considering establishing an individual trust or exploring a pooled special needs trust, the assistance of a skilled attorney can provide clarity and peace of mind.
+At The Matus Law Group, our team of New Jersey special needs trust attorneys can guide you through the process, crafting a trust tailored to meet your family’s unique circumstances and goals.
 Contact us today at (732) 785-4453 to schedule a consultation.

 What Is A Special Needs Trust?